 While awaiting visas, she stayed in her $20-a-day apartment and began teaching her new children about love, hugs and tenderness.
 Up until then the only human touch they had felt was during scheduled diaper changes and at bath time.

 Meanwhile, back in the United States the CBS show "60 Minutes" aired a segment about Romanian adoptions.
 "That went right to Romania and was detrimental to those adopting.
 The U.S. Embassy immediately clamped up.

-During the confusion, Valerie Kelson became very ill, with vomiting and high fevers.
-It was only then that she received help from the Immigration and Naturalization Service and got her visas.
+It was only when Valerie Kelson became very ill with vomiting and high fevers that the Immigration and Naturalization Service helped her.

 She and the children arrived home May 8.